How To Create An Effective Social Media Calendar

 This tip is especially true for Twitter because the lifespan of a tweet is so short that its reach mostly depends on pure luck than anything else.
 Hence, re-posting the same content on Twitter is actually a good practice.

-Go to your worst performing posts and start recycling them in your calendar.
-One old post every other day is a great way to breath new life into older content.
+Go to your worst-performing posts and start recycling them in your calendar.
+One old post every other day is a great way to breathe new life into older content.
 Plus it fills in spaces that allow you to post most often without putting too much time into it.